 Becoming a foster parent is a big decision.
 Below you will find the answers to some commonly asked questions.

-A: At last count, there were approximately 130,000 children in the foster care system awaiting adoption nationwide.
-Adoptions from foster care are usually handled through local and regional public agencies; however, some states contract with licensed private agencies to recruit, train, and conduct home studies and license adoptive parents for these children.
+At last count, there were more than 400,000 children in the foster care system, and about 117,000 awaiting adoption nationwide.
+Adoptions from foster care are usually handled through local and regional public agencies; however, some states contract with licensed private agencies to recruit, train and conduct home studies and license adoptive parents for these children.

 Straight or family foster care refers to the scenario where the state or local government places a child with certified foster parents, who are not related to the child.